Testimonies of the Day (Yes, they all came the same day!)

 Note: You can also make this recipe in a slow cooker by placing the chicken legs in a 6-quart slow cooker and cover with the sauce.
 Cook on medium for 6-8 hours or until the chicken is completely done.

-- 1 tsp coconut amino or organic Tamari sauce (soy sauce)
+- 1 teaspoon coconut aminos or organic Tamari sauce (gluten free soy sauce)

 - To make the sauce, in a small bowl, combine the ingredients in a bowl and whisk until smooth.
 Please note that this sauce will separate if it sits too long or cools.
 To combine it again, gently warm and whisk until well mixed.